 Chicken is a healthy, lean source of protein that is easy to cook and delicious when prepared correctly.
 However, overcooked chicken can be dry and chewy, and undercooked chicken can lead to illnesses like salmonella.

 The temperature of cooked chicken breast differs from the correct thigh, wing, and whole bird cooking temperature.
 So below you’ll also see a breakdown of chicken temperature based on the part of the bird, too.

-So if you’re wondering what temperature is chicken done when baked, pan seared or fried, roasted chicken, sous vide cooked, grilled, etc… then keep reading for a chicken temp guide organized by preparation!
+So if you’re wondering what temperature is chicken done when baked, pan seared or fried, roasted chicken, sous vide cooked, pan grilled chicken, etc… then keep reading for a chicken temp guide organized by preparation!

 Before jumping into the numbers, I want to quickly point out how to know what temperature chicken cooks to in order to know if it’s safe to eat.